-After several trips to the French capital it is common to have the feeling of not having finished seeing all the must-sees; the good thing about Paris is that the city is always waiting for you.
-Here are 20 things about Paris that you will always remember.
+After several trips to the French capital, it is common to have the feeling of not having visited all of its must-sees; the good thing about Paris is that the city will always be waiting for you.
+Here are 20 places in Paris that you will always remember.

-Undoubtedly, the emblem of Paris is the tower that many Parisians once rejected as an aesthetic aberration for the city.
-Today no one imagines Paris without the Eiffel Tower and it is impossible not to visit it during your visit to the city.
+Ironically enough, the emblem of Paris is the tower that many Parisians once rejected as an aesthetic aberration for the city.
+Today, no one imagines Paris without the Eiffel Tower and it is impossible not to visit it during your visit to the city.
 If you're lucky, you'll first spot it from the plane, then you'll look for its lights on the horizon while strolling through Paris at night and, finally, you'll surely go to take your photo from the Trocadero square.

 But what do you need to know if you want to climb the Eiffel Tower?
-First of all, as is the case with most tourist attractions in Paris, the tickets for the Eiffel Tower: it is best to book them in advance to avoid the queue at the ticket office.
-When buying the tickets the first thing you have to decide is whether you want to go up only to the second floor or to the top and if you want to do it with elevator or with stairs.
+First of all, as is the case with most tourist attractions in Paris, it is best to get your tickets for the Eiffel Tower online to avoid the queues at the ticket office.
+When buying the tickets the first thing you have to decide is whether you want to go up only to the second floor or to the top and if you want to do it on the elevator or by stairs.

-In either case you will have the option of taking a guided tour of the tower or buying the ticket with a pack of another activity (such as a cruise on the Seine) to save money.
+In either case, you will have the option of taking a guided tour of the tower or purchasing your ticket combined with another activity (such as a cruise on the Seine) to save a bit of money.

-**You'll love the views, both by day and with the city lit up (to do it both ways without having to go up twice, the best time to go up is at sunset), but don't forget to visit the surrounding area.
-On one side of the Eiffel Tower you have the Champs de Mars where you can lie down in summer for a picnic and on the opposite side, you have the Trocadero gardens.
+You'll love the views, both by day and with the city lit up at night.
+To see it in both ways without having to go up twice, just go up at sunset after exploring the surrounding area.
+On one side of the Eiffel Tower, you have the Champ-de-Mars where you can lie down in summer for a picnic and on the opposite side, you'll find the Trocadero gardens.

-Taking a stroll along the banks of the Seine, arriving at the Tuileries gardens that precede the Louvre museum, sitting down to read a book in the chairs surrounding its huge fountains...
-For me, it is one of the best Parisian experiences.
-By this I mean that, if the Louvre's art collection is among the most extensive and renowned in the world, the museum's surroundings, including the glass pyramid through which you enter, have nothing to envy.
+Taking a stroll along the banks of the Seine, arriving at the Tuileries gardens that lead to the Louvre museum, sitting down to read a book in the chairs surrounding its huge fountains...
+For me, this is one of the best Parisian experiences.
+By this, I mean that, if the Louvre's art collection is among the most extensive and renowned in the world, the museum's surroundings, including the glass pyramid through which you enter, are the perfect prologue.

-Book the Louvre tickets in advance and allow yourself about three hours to do so.
-Select a day and a time slot for your visit (on Tuesdays it is closed and on Wednesdays and Fridays it opens later) and, above all, buy tickets in advance because the queue to access the ticket office can last hours.
-Do not discard the guided tour to make the most of the collection and avoid holidays when the crowds are even greater than usual.
+Book the Louvre tickets in advance and remember it will take you about three hours to visit the museum.
+Select a day and a time slot for your visit (it is closed on Tuesdays and it opens later on Wednesdays and Fridays) and, again, get your tickets in advance because the queue to access the ticket office can last for hours.
+Also, do not dismiss a guided tour as the best option to make the most of the museum's collection.

 3. Stroll through Montmartre and visit the Sacre Coeur

-You will find this neighborhood in the north of Paris, far from the center, but well connected by metro (Blanche, Pigalle or Anvers stops on line 2).
-The main points of interest are the Sacre Coeur, the Moulin Rouge and the Place des Painters, but the real essence is to walk its streets and cafes knowing their stories.
-I always recommend a guided tour of the area.
+You will find this area in the north of Paris, far from the center, but well connected by metro (Blanche, Pigalle or Anvers stops on line 2).
+The main points of interest are the Sacré-Cœur, the Moulin Rouge and the Place des Painters, but the real essence is to walk its streets and cafes and know their stories.
+I will always recommend a guided tour of the area.

 4. Enjoy a show at the Moulin Rouge